mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 1. The iPad is easily confused by touches made by resting wrists and palms on the screen.
 2. Their small fingers are often ignored by the iPad's sensors.

-Pencil solves both of these problems without fanfare or setup --- **Palm Rejection** just works.
+Pencil makes coloring on the iPad a reality for my easily frustrated daughters without fanfare or setup --- **Palm Rejection** just works.

 ## Setting up Pencil